 Return to Baltra and say farewell to the Enchanted Islands.
-Upon arrival in Quito, a representative will escort you to your hotel.
+Upon arrival in Quito, a representative will escort you to the JW Marriott hotel.
 Enjoy an optional afternoon excursion, time permitting, to the local craft market.
 Dinner is served at your hotel.

 Enjoy an included breakfast at your hotel before transferring to the airport for your return flight home.

 Please Note: If you wish to extend your stay in Quito, additional pre-/post-cruise hotel nights may be available.
 Please contact ExpeditionTrips for details.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.